 You can apply for the Rent Bank loan program by completing and submitting the Rent Bank Pre-Assessment application to the Newton Resource Centre.

 - the Newton Resource Centre at 13771 - 72A Avenue, Suite 102, Surrey

-- or you can print the online Rent Bank Pre-Assessment Application Form.
+- or online Rent Bank Pre-Assessment Application Form.

-Once completed, return the application to the Newton Resource Centre, fax it to the centre at 604-596-2319 or you can email it to (email@example.com)
+Once completed, submit the application either in person to Newton Resource Centre, fax it to the centre at 604-596-2319 or email it to firstname.lastname@example.org